 - When finished with your training session, swipe right and tap End to stop tracking your activity

 - If you tightened or moved your watchband before your workout, remember to loosen or move it back to your normal setting

 Trying to find a good watch-based lifting and strength training app?
 Check out these third-party options!

 Strength training monitoring on Apple Watch via Gymaholic

-This app, available for your iPhone as well as your Apple Watch provides some excellent options to manage your strength training regimen.
+This app, available for your iPhone and your Apple Watch, provides some excellent options to manage your strength training regimen.

-You can use pre-programmed workouts or create your own and sending them to the watch only has to be done once unlike other apps such as GymBook where you had to do every time.
+You can use pre-programmed workouts or create your own, and sending them to the watch only has to be done once, unlike other apps such as GymBook, where you had to do it every time.